-There are three main technologies used to measure liquid conductivity.
+There are two main technologies used to measure liquid conductivity.
 Selecting the proper sensor technology is dependent upon the type of application and the expected conductivity measurement range.
 The chart below provides some examples.

 2 Electrode Conductivity

 2 electrode (or 2-pole) conductivity sensors are perhaps the simplest technology to understand.
 These sensors consist of two plates of metal with an insulating material between them.
 An AC voltage is applied to the plates and current flows through the process liquid.
 The voltage and current are known values; thus the resistance liquid to be calculated.
 The distance between the electrodes and their surface area must also be considered.
 These physical dimensions are expressed as a value known as a “cell constant”.
 Smaller cell constants (0.1) are best for low conductivity liquids such a purified water.
 Larger cell constants (1.0) work well for general applications such as potable water.